Lamb & Flag, Oxford

-The Lamb & Flag is a pub in St Giles' Street, Oxford, England.
-It is owned by St John's College.
-Historically, profits funded DPhil student scholarships.
-The pub lies just north of the main entrance to St John's College.
+The Lamb & Flag is a pub on St Giles', Oxford, England.
+It is owned by St John's College, and lies just north of the main entrance to the college.
 Lamb & Flag Passage runs through the south side of the building, connecting St Giles' with Museum Road, where there is an entrance to Keble College to the rear of the pub.

 The name of the pub comes from the symbol of Christ as the victorious Lamb of God (Agnus Dei) of the Book of Revelation, carrying a banner with a cross, and often gashed in the side.
 This is also a symbol of St John the Baptist, and so is emblematic of ownership by the College of St John the Baptist.

-In January 2021, St John's College announced the pub would close and cease operations on 31 January.

-In September 2021, The Inklings, a community interest company, signed a 15-year lease to re-open the pub.
-The pub reopened in the October of 2022.

 History

 The Lamb had been operating since at least 1566, situated just south of St John's.
 In 1613 the college moved the pub to its current site (the old site is today the Dolphin Quadrangle).
 Though owned by the college, this new site was somewhat further away from the college's main buildings.
 Since the pub's move, construction of the Sir Thomas White and Kendrew Quadrangles in the twentieth and twenty-first centuries has led to the pub being once again close to St John's activities.